dlumian/DataSciFuncs/README.md

 ## Documentation

-This README serves as the primary documentation for `tidbits`, providing an overview of the package, installation instructions, and usage examples.
+This README serves as the primary documentation for `DataSciFuncs`, providing an overview of the package, installation instructions, and usage examples.
 For any additional details or updates, refer to this document.

 ## License

-`tidbits` is licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/tidbits/blob/main/LICENSE) file for more details.
+`DataSciFuncs` is licensed under the MIT License.
+See the [LICENSE](https://github.com/dlumian/DataSciFuncs/blob/main/LICENSE) file for more details.

 ## Roadmap